GluuFederation/oxExternal/client_registration/software_statement/Readme.md

 ### Adjust payload data

 1. Remove all properties listed except `iat` (issued at)
 1. (Optional) Add a property named `exp`.
-Assign a value greater than `iat`.
+Assign a value greater than `iat div 1000` (`div` denotes integer division).
 This will set the expiration of your JWT.
-Time is measured in milliseconds.
+Time is measured in seconds.
 No registration will take place if an expired token is presented.
 1. Add a property named `software_scopes` listing the scopes separated by a single whitespace.
 These are the "additional" scopes that the client to be registered will be assigned.
 The available scopes can be found in oxTrust; visit `OpenID Connect > Scopes`

 Here is an example: